PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

   >>> h5save(os.path.join(tempdir, 'mydataset.gzipped.hdf5'), ds, compression=9)

-Loading datasets from a file is easy too. `h5load()` takes a filename as argument and returns the stored dataset.
+Loading datasets from a file is easy too. `h5load()` takes a filename as an argument and returns the stored dataset.
 Compressed data will be handled transparently.

   >>> loaded = h5load(os.path.join(tempdir, 'mydataset.hdf5'))